georgzoeller/omni-extension-flipbook/README.md

 # omni-extension-flipbook

-An extension for omnitool that adds a pseudo-3d flipbook based on the excellent [https://github.com/ts1/flipbook-vue] module.
+An extension for omnitool that adds a pseudo-3d flipbook based on the excellent [Vue Flipbook](https://github.com/ts1/flipbook-vue) module.

 This extension adds

 * A flipbook UI for browsing image sets
 * A /createFlipbook chat command that turns all image results in the current chat into a browsable flipbook.

+[!image.png]

 ## Installation